SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Tetherite.md

     distance: 4 cube within 10
     target: Each creature in the area
     effects:
+      - name: Effect
-      - effect: Each target makes an Agility test.
+        effect: Each target makes an Agility test.
 The same condition is imposed on each affected target.
       - roll: Power Roll + 3
         t1: 5 fire damage; slowed or weakened (save ends